Lynden Gooch: Sunderland

-Sunderland first team

 On April 21, 2016, Gooch signed a three-year contract with Sunderland, keeping him until 2019.
 On August 13, he made his Premier League debut, starting away against Manchester City in Sunderland's first match of the season, a 2–1 defeat.
 After making his debut, the Sunderland Echo commented on his performance, describing him as "Energy, fearlessness and endeavour".
 Gooch continued to appear in the first team despite being on the substitutes' bench on numerous occasions, before suffering an ankle injury in November that kept him out between two and three months.
 Though he was fit again by February 2017, he was frozen out of the team by manager David Moyes who preferred Adnan Januzaj and Fabio Borini in midfield, as the season ended with relegation.

-Gooch scored his first goal for the Black Cats on August 22, 2017 in a League Cup second round match away to Carlisle United, the winning goal in a 2–1 victory at Brunton Park.
+Gooch scored his first goal for the Black Cats on August 22, 2017, in a League Cup second round match away to Carlisle United, the winning goal in a 2–1 victory at Brunton Park.
 He said that he had dreamt of the moment since the age of 10.
 A month later he recorded a first league goal, a penalty that he won himself to equalise in a 2–1 home loss to Cardiff City.